Dengelberger/Employee-Directory/README.md

   ## Contributing

   Thanks to the instructors and fellow classmates for help in completing this application.
+I used the main characters from the TV show M*A*S*H because it is one of my favorites.
 Here are some screenshots of the deployed app.

+  This is the initial page upon deployment:

 ![Deployed page](assets/page-on-load.png)

+  This is what the page looks like as a search is started.
+This one was just the letter P:

 ![Begin search with one letter](assets/begin-search-one-letter.png)

+  This is what the page looks like upon searching for MacIntyre:

 ![Search results MacIntyre](assets/search-results-macintyre.png)

+  This is what the page looks like upon searching for Potter:

 ![Search results Potter](assets/search-results-potter.png)

+  This is what the page looks like on the first click of the Sort button, which returns an ascending sorted list:

 ![Sort click ascending](assets/sort-click-ascend.png)

+  This is what the page looks like on the second click of the Sort button, which returns a descending sorted list:
 ![Sort click descending](assets/sort-click-descend.png)

   ## Tests